Omico/dehell/README.md

 }

 dehell {
+    // In common Java/Kotlin projects, we don't need to set this.
-    // On Android, use `release` or `debug` or any other variant. variant = "release"
+    // In Android projects, use `release` or `debug` or any other variant. variant = "release"

     // The following three lines are optional, usually not necessary to change. dependencyCollectorOutputFile = file("build/dehell/dependencies.json")
     dependencyAggregatorOutputFile = file("build/dehell/dependencies-aggregated.json")
     dependencyInfoGeneratorOutputFile = file("dehell-dependencies.json")

     // Only you use `dehellDependencyInfo` task, you should set the following rules to match or ignore dependencies. rules {
         match(